Mixed Hodge structures and Siegel operators: Examples

 Miyazaki \cite{Mi} proved that $\dim {\Gr}_{2n}^{W} H^n(X)$ is equal to the number of $0$-dimensional cusps and $\dim {\Gr}_{2n-1}^{W} H^n(X)=0$ for principal congruence subgroups of ${\rm Sp}(2g, {\Z})$ of level $\geq 3$.
-Corollary \ref{cor: 0-dim cusp} extends his first result, and the case $n(g-1)<m<n$ with $m\not\equiv n$ mod $2$ of Theorem \ref{thm: VT I} ($k=n$) extends his second result.
+Corollary \ref{cor: 0-dim cusp} extends his first result, and Theorem \ref{thm: VT I} extends his second result.
 Mixed Hodge structures of Siegel modular $3$-folds were first studied by Oda-Schwermer \cite{OS1}.
-As explained in \S \ref{sec: VT II}, Proposition \ref{thm: VT II} is a generalization of a result of \cite{OS1}.
 The Hodge numbers of some special Siegel modular $3$-folds were completely determined by Hoffman-Weintraub \cite{HW1}, \cite{HW2}.

 The canonical weight for Siegel modular forms is $g+1$.
 Corollary \ref{cor: Siegel surjective} and Proposition \ref{thm: Siegel surjective} say that in weight $g+1$, the total Siegel operators of corank $>1$ are surjective.
 For $0$-dimensional cusps, this was essentially proved by Shimura \cite{Shimura}.
 When ${\G}={\rm Sp}(2g, {\Z})$, Siegel operators of arbitrary corank were studied by Weissauer \cite{We} thoroughly.
 In this case, our result is covered by his result.
-Both Shimura and Weissauer used Hecke summation of Eisenstein series.
-The phenomenon that the defect of surjectivity of $\Phi_{0}^{(1)}$ is related to $H^0(X, \Omega^{n-1})$ was first observed by Weissauer when ${\G}={\rm Sp}(2g, {\Z})$ in the form of vector-valued modular forms (\cite{We} Satz 13).
+Both Shimura and Weissauer used the Hecke summation of Eisenstein series.

+The phenomenon that the defect of surjectivity of Siegel operators of corank $1$ is related to $H^0(X, \Omega^{n-1})$ was first observed by Weissauer for ${\G}={\rm Sp}(2g, {\Z})$ in the form of vector-valued modular forms (\cite{We} Satz 13).
 Proposition \ref{prop: cokernel Siegel n(1)=1} shows that this is a general phenomenon, and offers a geometric explanation.
+An explicit non-surjective example is given in \cite{SM} Theorem 5.